translate/translate/docs/developers/releasing.rst

 For ``conf.py`` change ``version`` and ``release``

-.. note:: FIXME - We might want to consolidate the version and release info so that we can update it in one place.
+.. todo:: FIXME - We might want to consolidate the version and release info so that we can update it in one place.

 The version string should follow the pattern::